Sign up to stay informed about ULTOMIRIS

 IMPORTANT SAFETY INFORMATION INCLUDING BOXED WARNING

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
+Your healthcare provider will give you a Patient Safety Card about the risk of meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+It is important to show this card to any healthcare provider or nurse to help them diagnose and treat you quickly.

 Who should not receive ULTOMIRIS?

-Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your doctor decides that urgent treatment with ULTOMIRIS is needed.
+Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your healthcare provider decides that urgent treatment with ULTOMIRIS is needed.

 What are the possible side effects of ULTOMIRIS?

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.